Is it fun being in the Ypsilanti Community Choir?

 Biographies of our director, Ariel Toews-Ricotta, as well as our accompanist, Maria Cimarelli, can be found here.

 When and where are rehearsals?

-In a normal year, we rehearse on Thursday from 7:30-9:00 pm in the choir room of Emmanuel Lutheran Church, located at 201 North River Street in Ypsilanti.
-Entrance to the choir room is at the rear of the building, where there is plenty of parking.
-Our year is typically divided into two seasons: fall (September-December) and spring (January-May).
+In a normal year, we rehearse on Thursday from 7:30-9:00 pm in the basement of Emmanuel Lutheran Church, located at 201 North River Street in Ypsilanti.
+Please enter via the west door – down a few stairs from the rear parking lot, our rehearsal space is just beyond the kitchen.
+Our year is typically divided into two seasons (semesters): fall (September-December) and spring (January-May).

 Does it cost anything to be in the choir?

 Each choir member pays $40 each semester.
 Cash and checks are accepted (sorry, no credit cards).